kpatankar/ahcg2017_starterpipeline/README.md

 -R /data2/AHCG2017FALL/reference_genome/genome.fa -o doc_gene_summary -I /data2/AHCG2017FALL/output/SRR948994_1_trimmed_IR.bam
 ```

-**Variant Calling Pipeline designed for detecting variants from exosomal DNA of cancer patients**

-Blood samples were collected from cancer patients in 3 tubes (30 ml).
-The blood sample was centrifuged to obtain plasma/serum.
-The Extracellular Vesicles were isolated by differential ultracentrifugation at >120000g >2hrs.
-This centrifugation step removes all blood cells and microvesicles.
-The nanovesicles are pelleted out.
+## **Workflow**
+Liquid Biopsy Workflow
+Patient blood sample is first collected and subsequent isolation of exosome is done by differential ultracentrifugation protocols.
+High Molecular Weight (100 -200kb) DNA was extracted for downstream amplification and sequencing.
+Bioinformatics analysis was performed with a custom pipeline for variant calling.

-**Purifying HMW DNA from exosomal vesicles
+Exosome Isolation and HMW DNA Extraction
-Isolation of Extracellular Vesicles from blood
-liquid biopsy non invasive
-blood/serum
-3 blood tubes approx 3ml
-derive serum/plasma
-isolate nanovesicles/ exosomes by differential ultracentrifugation (>120000g >2hr) 3-4 steps remove all cells and microvesicles
-nanovesicles are pelleted dowm.
-The pellet contains High Molecular Weight DNA (ng).
-To isolate the HMW DNA a QUIAGEN HMW isolation kit is used.
-The resulting exosome pellet was resuspended in buffer solution.

-*Library Preparation*
-Library for sequencing was prepared using illumina NEXTERA kit for exosomal DNA enrichment.

-Run illumina hiseq 2500 rapid run to obtain 100 bp paired end sequneces. >200X coverage.

-Purify exosomal DNA
-library prep
-Hiseq
-100bp
-exome kit to capture all genes
-use
+Blood sample from patients was collected using standard blood draw protocol.
+30ml of blood was collected from each patient in 3 tubes of volume 10 ml each.
+Exosome from serum and plasma was isolated by performing a series of differential centrifugation cycle at centrifugal force of >120000g for more than 2 hrs.
+This step was repeated 3-4 times the supernatant containing the all cells and micro vesicles is discarded.
+The nanovesicles are pelleted down and the pellet contains nanovesicles with High Molecular Weight DNA(ng).
+This resulting pellet is used for HMW DNA extraction by MagAttract HMW DNA Kit by Quiagen.
+Library Preparation and Sequencing
+Library Preparation for downstream amplification and sequencing was done by using ILLUMINA Nextera Kit.
+Exome sequencing was performed by using Illumina HiSeq 2500 Rapid Run with genomic coverage of more than 200X for each sample using 100bp paired end reads.
+For sequencing the coverage for Illumina HiSeq 2500 rapid run is 200X with the 37 MB genome size.
+6 samples can be sequenced at a time.
+Bioinformatics Analysis
+Custom bioinformatics pipeline was used analyze patient exome.
+Raw Illumina HiSeq reads were used as input.
+A python script ahcg_pipeline_v1.0.4.py pipeline was used for calling variants.
+Trimmomatic was used to trim the adapter sequence from the Illumina HiSeq reads.
+The reads were aligned to human genome reference build hg38 using Bowtie.
+The SAM files were processed and manipulated to remove PCR duplicates using Picard.
+Genome Analysis Toolkit (GATK) was used to perform realignment to local sequences and indel realignment.
+Base recalibration is done to remove errors caused by sequencer.
+SNP and indel calling is done by using GATK haplotype caller.
+The variant calls are stored in vcf format.
+Coverage per gene is calculated for 70 actionable cancer gene using samtools and bcftools.